 Mathematics is a much respected academic subject, combining well with both science and arts A levels, and valued by universities and employers alike.

-AS & A-Level Course Content
+A-Level Course Content

-AS: The course consist of Pure Mathematics topics and include algebra, co-ordinate geometry, sequences and series, calculus and numerical methods.
+Year 1: The course consist of Pure Mathematics topics and include algebra, co-ordinate geometry, sequences and series, calculus and numerical methods.
 Alongside this, you will study both Mechanics and Statistics.

-A Level: The balance of the course remains the same, and the topics become more challenging.
+Year 2: The balance of the course remains the same, and the topics become more challenging.

 - A Level: 3 X 2 hour papers